igorwojda/android-showcase/README.md

 To enable sharing all versions that are used for both plugins and librares are defined in [gradle.properties](./gradle.properties).

-Unfortunately this technique cannot be applied to older Gradle plugins (usingadded by `classpath`, not by `pluginManagament`), so some version in the [gradle.properties](./gradle.properties) are still duplicated.
+Unfortunately this technique cannot be applied to older Gradle plugins (added by `classpath`, not by `pluginManagement`), so some version in the [gradle.properties](./gradle.properties) are still duplicated.
 ## Ci pipeline

 CI Pipeline is utilizing [GitHub Actions](https://github.com/features/actions).
 Complete GitHub Actions config is located in the [.github/workflows](https://github.com/igorwojda/android-showcase/tree/master/.github/workflows) folder.